 Sync Data from Shopify to MS SQL Server

-The first method provides simple click-and-export solutions to get the product, orders, and customer data into CSV.
+This method provides simple click-and-export solutions to get the product, orders, and customer data into CSV.
 This CSV can then be used to load to a MySQL instance.
-The below steps detail how Shopify customers’ data can be loaded to MySQL this way.
+The steps below detail how Shopify customers’ data can be loaded into MySQL.

 • Go to Shopify admin and go to the customer’s tab.